 Another key factor in setting up your LED strips is knowing the wattage.
-First you need to find out the wattage of the system you want to set up.
-Here at LEDSupply we provide you with the wattage per length of strip so it is easy to find what your total wattage will be once you know how many linear feet of strips you have.
-Finding total wattage will not only help you find an adequate power supply but will also let you know how much electricity you will be using with your new setup.
+First, you need to find out the wattage of the system you want to set up.
+Here at LEDSupply, we provide you with the wattage per length of strip so it is easy to find what your total wattage will be once you know how many linear feet you have.
+Finding total wattage will not only help you find an adequate power supply but will also let you know how much electricity you will be using with your new lighting setup.

-Once you know total wattage you just need to find a power supply.
-You will need a power supply for all of our strips other than the AC Flex Strips and LED Rope Light, which are plug and go so they do not need a power supply, just a standard wall outlet to plug into.
-First thing when looking for a power supply is knowing what input voltage your LED Strips require.
-Some require AC/DC, 12V/24V…just make sure you know what your strip needs and get a power supply with that output.
-Then make sure the wattage of the power supply is at least 10% higher than the wattage your LED strips will consume.
-If there is no wattage listed on the power supply (there always will be on our site) it’s a good thing to note that: Output Voltage x Amperage = Wattage of your power supply.
+The first thing when looking for a power supply is knowing what input voltage your LED Strips require.
+The strips found at LEDSupply can be either 12V or 24VDC powered…just make sure you know what your strip needs and find a power supply with that output.
+Secondly, make sure the wattage of the power supply is at least 10% higher than the wattage your LED strips will consume.
+If there is no wattage listed on the power supply (there always will be on our site) it is a good thing to note that: Output Voltage x Amperage = Wattage of your power supply.

 Buying LED Strips at LEDSupply

-Now that we have gone over some of the basics of buying LED strip lighting, it’s time to take a look at the specific strips we carry.
-In the rest of the post I will go over each strip to hopefully help you decide what strip is best for your application.
-This is the most important section of this post as it will help you find the strips best for you and will have all the info you need to set them up and get your project going.
+Now that we have gone over some of the basics of buying LED strip lights, it is time to look at the specific strips we carry.
+In the rest of the post, I will go over each strip in hopes to help you decide what strip is best for your application.
+This is the most important section of this post as it will help you find the strips best for your needs and will have all the info you need to set them up and complete your project.

 DC LED Flex Strips